Toyintomato/class_projects/SQL_Projects/README.md

 # About My Assignment
 ## Question one
-I began with joining the table of accounts and orders Then i made use of subqueries.
-The first subquery is to select the "primary poc" and the date from the joined table.
+-        I began with joining the table of accounts and orders
+-        Then i made use of subqueries.
+-        The first subquery is to select the "primary poc" and the date from the joined table and it is called "table_one"
-The second su
+-        The second subquery is calculating the highest order and finding out the week with the highest order and who the primary poc was. it is called "table_two"
+-